Biodiversity important at regional scales

-Category: Environment Hits: 0New research shows that biodiversity is important not just at the traditional scale of short-term plot experiments -- in which ecologists monitor the health of a single meadow, forest grove, or pond after manipulating its species counts -- but when measured over decades and across regional landscapes as well.
+Category: Environment Hits: 1New research shows that biodiversity is important not just at the traditional scale of short-term plot experiments -- in which ecologists monitor the health of a single meadow, forest grove, or pond after manipulating its species counts -- but when measured over decades and across regional landscapes as well.
 The findings can help guide conservation planning and enhance efforts to make human communities more sustainable.

 Read more https://www.sciencedaily.com/releases/2021/02/210211144235.htm